 Conflict of Interest

 COI Training: Investigators who receive awards from PHS and DOE agencies are also required to complete COI Training.
 Visit the MSU COI Training webpage for information on COI Training requirements as well as instructions on how to complete the training.

 Export Control and Trade Sanctions

 Review for compliance with export controls and trade sanctions is typically performed at the award stage rather than at the proposal stage.
 There are a few circumstances that require an Export Control and Open Research Review Worksheet (ECORRW) to be completed prior to proposal submission.
-For additional information on export control review visit the Export Control Procedures webpage.
+For additional information on export control review see the Export Control Procedures.

 Debarred Parties and Entities

 U.S. export control laws prohibit Michigan State University (MSU) from doing business with an individual or company debarred by the Federal Government.
 Anyone found working with a debarred individual or company could be prosecuted to the fullest extent of the law.
 To assist in compliance with these laws, MSU uses a cross-campus license for the web-based tool called Visual Compliance to identify debarred individuals or companies.
 The software performs denied party screening, Office of Foreign Assets Control (OFAC) Sanctions screening, FBI watch list screening, and can identify issues when traveling to sanctioned and embargoed countries.
 When identifying a subcontractor or consultant to work with, it is recommended that you check the list early in the planning stage.
 You can do this by either providing the subcontractor or consultant's name to your OSP proposal team or you can contact ECTS for information on obtaining an ID for access to the Visual Compliance system if appropriate.
 For additional information on export control review visit the When and How to Check for Debarment/Suspension Procedures webpage.